suzukiplan/vgsx/README.md

 > The 256x256 (2048x2048 pixels) size may be slightly excessive for the VGS-X display resolution (320x200 pixels), but using this size enables future support for bitmap format VRAM.
 >
 > - 256x256x4 = 262,144 bytes
-> - 320x200x2 = 128,000 bytes (minimum size required to display Bitmap format)
+> - 320x200x4 = 256,000 bytes (minimum size required to display Bitmap format)

+Please note that access to the name table must always be 4-byte aligned.

 ## Attribute